Miss-Defy/COVID-19/README.md

 # COVID-19
-Curve fitting for Covid-19 Cases and Death
+Curve fitting for Covid-19 Cases and Deaths

 This script takes data downloaded from the ECDC and fits a curve to the number of cases and the number of deaths in several countries.